Mirchev98/Data-Types-and-Variables-/README.md

-# SoftUni-Lab---C-Fundamentals
+# SoftUni C# Fundamentals
-C# Fundamentals, Lab Problems
+Here, all problems that I solve from the C# Fundamentals module, will be uploaded.